Oblique Strategies

 Oblique Strategies (subtitled Over One Hundred Worthwhile Dilemmas) is a card-based method for promoting creativity jointly created by musician/artist Brian Eno and multimedia artist Peter Schmidt, first published in 1975.
 Physically, it takes the form of a deck of 7 × 9 cm printed cards in a black box.
-Each card offers a challenging constraint intended to help artists (particularly musicians) break creative blocks by encouraging lateral thinking.
+Each card offers a challenging constraint intended to help artists (particularly musicians) break writer's block by encouraging lateral thinking.

 Origin and history

 In 1970, Peter Schmidt created "The Thoughts Behind the Thoughts", a box containing 55 sentences letterpress printed onto disused prints that accumulated in his studio, which is still in Eno's possession.
 Eno, who had known Schmidt since the late 1960s, had been pursuing a similar project himself, which he had handwritten onto a number of bamboo cards and given the name "Oblique Strategies" in 1974.
 There was a significant overlap between the two projects, and so, in late 1974, Schmidt and Eno combined them into a single pack of cards and offered them for general sale.
 The set went through three limited edition printings before Schmidt suddenly died in early 1980, after which the card decks became rather rare and expensive.
 Sixteen years later software pioneer Peter Norton convinced Eno to let him create a fourth edition as Christmas gifts for his friends (not for sale, although they occasionally come up at auction).
 Eno's decision to revisit the cards and his collaboration with Norton in revising them is described in detail in his 1996 book A Year with Swollen Appendices.
 With public interest in the cards undiminished, in 2001 Eno once again produced a new set of Oblique Strategies cards.
 The number and content of the cards vary according to the edition.
 In May 2013 a limited edition of 500 boxes, in burgundy rather than black, was issued.

 The story of Oblique Strategies, along with the content of all the cards, exhaustive history and commentary, is documented in a website widely acknowledged as the authoritative source and put together by musician and educator Gregory Alan Taylor.

 The text of Schmidt's "The Thoughts Behind the Thoughts" was published by Mindmade Books in 2012.